-Regulation of Collective Investment
+Regulation of Collective Investments

-Staff Contact: Mr Kam Fan Sin CP15 SS HPW2
+Staff Contact: Dr Kam Fan Sin CP15 SS HPW2

 The objective of this course is to examine the regulatory framework of collective investment schemes and their implications for investors.
 The focus is on the risks to investors in participating in such schemes and the extent to which regulation can contain such risks.
 Besides policies and principles of regulation, the course will examine practical issues from a compliance perspective.
-Topics include the concept of collective investments; objectives, techniques and width of regulation; scheme constitution; responsible entity and its officers, their fiduciary and statutory duties, licensing and compliance plans; custody of scheme assets, their investment, and portfolio regulation; scheme
+Topics include the concept of collective investments; objectives, techniques and width of regulation; scheme constitution; responsible entity and its officers, their fiduciary and statutory duties, licensing and compliance plans; custody of scheme assets, their investment, and portfolio regulation; scheme units, their issue, redemption, pricing and marketing; and rights of investors.

+Corporate Insolvency

-Corporate Insolvency Staff Contact: School Office CP15 SS HPW2
+Staff Contact: School Office CP15 SS HPW2

 The subject examines the theory and practice of corporate insolvency focussing on company receivership and liquidation.
-It covers the winding up of a corporation, the appointment of a provisional liquidator, the powers and duties of the receiver and manager, the operation of the administration procedures under the Corporation Law (with UK analogles), and the powers and duties of the liquidator including an examination of the realisation and distribution of the corporation's assets, the position of unsecured creditors, and the potential liability of a corporation's controllers.
+It covers the winding up of a corporation, the appointment of a provisional liquidator, the powers and duties of the receiver and manager, the operation of the administration procedures under the Corporation Law (with UK analogies), and the powers and duties of the liquidator including an examination of the realisation and distribution of the corporation's assets, the position of unsecured creditors, and the potential liability of a corporation's controllers.
 Reference will be made, as appropriate, to the insolvency regimes in force in other countries, and to the theoretical difficulties in loss sharing in 'common pool' activities.